- Education and Science

 It was the beginning of April.
 Arjun, my three and a half year old son had to join school on April 3rd.
-I was excited and Arjun was anxious.
-On the big day, he looked smart in his first school uniform, really smart although I know all parents in the world would feel the same about their children.
+I was excited and Arjun, anxious.
+On the big day, he looked smart in his first school uniform, really smart.
+I know all parents in the world feel the same about their own kids.

 New school in the vicinity

 A good school had opened a new branch in the vicinity of our apartment complex.
-The management was yet to refine some of their processes, one of them being properly managed parking.
-There were school buses as well as private vehicles, in which parents and guardians had come to drop their children off.
-The school buses had fixed parking spots, which were obviously the closest to the main gate of the school.
+The management was yet to refine some of their processes.
+One of those was a well-managed parking.
+There were school buses as well as private vehicles.
+Parents and guardians had come to drop their children off.
+The school buses had fixed parking spots that were obviously the closest to the main gate of the school.
 Parents who had arrived in their own vehicles had to go past the entire parking area, only to get the last few available spots.
 Traffic was crazy and there was utter chaos.
-We got down from the car and my little toddler carried his school bag as he looked at other children dressed in the school uniform.
+We got down from the car and my toddler carried his own little school bag.
+He looked at other children dressed in the school uniform.

 Greeted at the school gate

 We were greeted at the school gate by the teachers on duty.
-They were directing the newcomers, had big smiles on their faces and said a warm ‘Good morning’ to all of us.
-I wonder if it made my little child feel good or if he was intimidated with the new environment.
-I was trying to see the expression on his face without showing too much concern.
+They were directing the newcomers with smiles on their faces saying a warm ‘Good morning’ to each one of us.
+I wonder if it made my little child feel good or was he intimidated.
+I noticed the expression on his face without showing concern.
 He looked around as he clutched my hand tightly.
 It was the first day and parents could go right up to the class to drop their children.